Don "Sugarcane" Harris

-Don Francis Bowman "Sugarcane" Harris (June 18, 1938 – November 30, 1999) was an American blues and rock and roll violinist and guitarist.
+Don Francis Bowman "Sugarcane" Harris (June 18, 1938 – November 30, 1999) was an American jazz fusion and blues rock violinist and guitarist.
 He is considered a pioneer in the amplification of the violin.

 Career

 Harris was born and raised in Pasadena, California, United States.
 His parents were carnival entertainers.
 As a youth, he studied classical violin, and learned additional instruments including harmonica, piano and guitar.

 Harris began performing with a doo-wop group, The Squires, which included his childhood friend, the pianist Dewey Terry.
 The Squires recorded for Vita Records.
 Harris performed in Little Richard's band in the 1960s.

 Don and Dewey

 Harris and Terry formed a duo in 1956 as Don and Dewey.
 They were recorded by Art Rupe on his Specialty label, mostly utilizing the services of the drummer Earl Palmer.
 The duo also recorded on Rupe's other labels, Los Angeles Spot and Shade.
 Don and Dewey had no hits as an act, but several songs they co-wrote and recorded became early rock and roll classics for other musicians.
 These include "Farmer John" (the Premiers and, later, Neil Young), "Justine" (the Righteous Brothers), "I'm Leaving It Up to You" (Dale and Grace), and "Big Boy Pete" (the Olympics).
 Harris was given the nickname "Sugarcane" by bandleader Johnny Otis, due to his reputation as a ladies' man.